KevJohBer/HTML-CSS-Project-1/README.md

 ## Credits

 ### Content
-* the social media links were taken from the Love Running Project
+* The social media links were taken from the Love Running Project

 ### Media
-* images were taken from google images
+* Images were taken from google images